 Gwen’s Pain Feather causes her to backflip and release feathers that float to the ground, causing damage and the chill effect.
 However, the move can be unwieldy because you flip away from the direction you are facing, the arc is so large, and the feathers fall so slowly.
 It just doesn’t feel very good.
 The distinction here being that some moves feel bad, while being useful.
 Yet many players never use these moves because they just don’t control well, or there is an unnecessary skill hurdle associated with using it.
 There’s an onus on the designers to make unique moves feel useful; not just novel.

 Every character has a move that they get early in the game– usually of the action variety– that is their bread and butter.
 Most of these are fairly interesting because they serve multiple purposes, but Gwendolyn’s Needle Strike begins to feel quite rote by the end of the game just because of the sheer amount of times you will use it over the course of the game.
 This is less a complaint about the move and more a complaint about the role this move plays in Gwen’s repertoire.
+That’s to say if one move is elevated into a place of increased importance because it is the only move that fills such a vital role in your repertoire– burst damage in this case– then it can actually suffer as a result.

 Credit & Sources All .gif's created @ giphy.com Footage obtained from "Swillo & Bimmy Question" Featured Image Obtained from Official Odin Sphere Leifthrasir Website